fieldtrip/website/development/project/opm_helmet_design.md

 We also want to know what the positions of the four landmarks are in head coordinates.
 We can check the position of each of the anatomical landmarks by using `cfg.location` in **[ft_sourceplot](/reference/ft_sourceplot)**, where `cfg.locationcoordinates` allows us to specify whether the three numbers are to be interpreted as (x, y, z) in head coordinates, or as (i, j, k) in voxel coordinates.
 The function **[ft_transform_geometry](/reference/utilities/ft_transform_geometry)** allows us to apply a geometrical transformation on a Nx3 set of points or on a geometrical object like a mesh.

-    nas = ft_transform_geometry(mri.transform, nas_vox);
+    % convert from voxel indices to head coordinates nas = ft_transform_geometry(mri.transform, nas_vox);
     ini = ft_transform_geometry(mri.transform, ini_vox);
     lpa = ft_transform_geometry(mri.transform, lpa_vox);